Maria Dikcis

 American Council of Learned Societies

-(📷 AP Pettinelli)
+(Photo by AP Pettinelli)

 Beyond the college campus, Maria has taught for public-facing initiatives that serve under-resourced communities, including the Northwestern Prison Education Program (where she was the Director of a partnership with Cook County Jail) and the Odyssey Project—a free, college-credit humanities program for low-income adults with limited access to higher education.
 Before graduate school, she worked at various cultural institutions including the Newberry Library and the Karla Scherer Center for the Study of American Culture.
+She lives in Chicago with her partner, AP.